mnneeltakemail2/testNeel3/neel-keeper-api/neel-keeper-api.md

 ### Transaction Data

-A `TRANSACTION_DATA` contains information about the transaction with json in standard Waves transaction format for different transaction types:
+A `TRANSACTION_DATA` contains information about the transaction with json in standard Neel transaction format for different transaction types:

 **Transfer:**
 ```